mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### Where can I find the localized strings?

-All shipping versions of Firefox are built from a single GitHub repository with a subdirectory for each locale called `firefox-l10n`, available [here](https://github.com/mozilla-l10n/firefox-l10n).
+All shipping versions of Firefox are built from a single GitHub repository called [firefox-l10n](https://github.com/mozilla-l10n/firefox-l10n), with a subdirectory for each locale.

 ### Can I land content without exposing it for localization?